richardlthomas/RThomas-ReservationAPITakehome/python3_12/ReservationAPI/README.md

 In terms of requirements/features, I would have liked to make the appointment/availability handling a bit more robust, like automatically cleaning up unconfirmed appointments after 30 minutes, and added update/delete endpoints to modify clients, providers, and appointments after being created.
 I would probably also like to make data entry/querying a bit more robust, particularly around datetime handling and being able to query clients/providers by name or appointments/availability by day.
 I also probably would have added more validation to guarantee that availability works out with the 15 minute intervals outlined in the requirements (e.g. if a provider sets their availability from 9:34am to 5:00pm instead of something round like 9:00-5:00).

-Another thing I did not get around to implementing was enforcing uniqueness/idempotency, particularly around provider availability (e.g. a provider can submit the same availability multiple times, and duplicates will appear when you view their availability - however, if an appointment is made and confirmed for one of the duplicate times, all instances are removed from the availability)
+Another thing I did not get around to implementing was enforcing uniqueness/idempotency, particularly around provider availability.
+For example, a provider can submit the same availability multiple times, and duplicates will appear when you view their availability; however, if an appointment is made and confirmed for one of the duplicate times, all instances are removed from the availability.